What are the eligibility requirements for Masters in Germany?

 -

-Attach your APS certificate with your university and visa application.
+Attach your APS certificate to your university and visa application.

 Does Work Experience Required for MS in Germany?

 A lot of universities could also ask students to have some kind of work experience in their related field of study as part of the application process requirement.
-Providing experience certificates will only further the candidates' application.
-Internships, research papers, vocational training, competitions and projects can all be submitted as part of work experience as long as it is in the related field of study.
+Providing experience certificates will only further the candidates' applications.
+Internships, research papers, vocational training, competitions, and projects can all be submitted as part of work experience as long as they are in the related field of study.

 Candidates looking to study MS in Germany can get in touch with our Shiksha Study Abroad Counsellors for assistance with university applications or MS in Germany requirements.
 Candidates can also write to us in the comments section below.